pivotal/docs-tap/app-live-view/troubleshooting.hbs.md

 **Symptom**

-This might be because `sslDisabled` flag in the values YAML file does not accept values without quotes.
+This might be because `sslDeactivated` flag in the values YAML file does not accept values without quotes.

 **Cause**

-The `sslDisabled` Boolean flag is treated as a string in the Kubernetes YAML file.
+The `sslDeactivated` Boolean flag is treated as a string in the Kubernetes YAML file.

 **Solution**